cwcon/push/setup/index.md

 * ### [Submit as One Commit](/setup/squashing-commits.html)

-  Keep reviewer’s lives easier.
+  Keep reviewers’ lives easier.
 Let Git help you submit a single, seamless commit containing your changes.

 * ### [Collaborate with Others](/setup/multiple-remotes.html)